-First, there are only so many Urbit IDs, so they cost something.
+First, scarcity: there are only 232 (~4B) Urbit IDs, so they cost something.
 Since they cost something, people are less likely to use them to spam or abuse the network.
-And, when you meet a stranger with an Urbit ID, you know they have some skin in the game without them leaking any personal data in either direction.
-Each Urbit ID is purely pseudonymous.
+When you meet a stranger with an Urbit ID, you know they have some skin in the game (even without leaking personal data in either direction).
+That said, each Urbit ID is purely pseudonymous, so

-~dalwel-fadrun, for example, is only proof of some stake in the network.
+~dalwel-fadrun for example, is proof of some stake in the network, but not much more.

-Second, Urbit IDs are distributed by a sponsorship tree.
+Second, decentralization: Urbit IDs are distributed by a sponsorship tree.
 Each sponsor issues a fixed number of addresses.
 Since there are lots of sponsors, there are lots of ways to get an Urbit ID — not just one central authority.
 Once you get one, it’s yours forever.

 One point that’s useful to understand about sponsors is that while Urbit IDs always need a sponsor, or parent node on the network (primarily for peer discovery), it’s always possible to change sponsors and sponsors can always reject children.
 This means bad actors can be banned and abusive sponsors can be ignored.
 We think this strikes a nice balance between accountability and freedom.

-Finally, galaxies (the top of the sponsorship tree) form a senate that can upgrade the logic of the Urbit ID system by majority vote.
-We think Urbit ID should last for quite a long time, but if it ever needs to be changed, the galaxies can vote to approve, reject, or propose changes to the contracts.
+Third, governance: galaxies (the top of the sponsorship tree) form a senate that can upgrade the logic of the Urbit ID system by majority vote.
+We think Urbit ID will last for quite a long time, but if it ever needs to be updated, the galaxies can vote to approve, reject, or propose changes to the contracts.
 Code may be law, but ultimately we acknowledge that human judgment can’t be factored out.

-Urbit IDs are digital property, and we think of the entire address space of Urbit IDs as a vast territory of digital land.
+Urbit IDs are property, and we think of the entire registry of Urbit IDs as a vast territory of digital land.

-The scarcity tree of Urbit ID address space gives it value and that in turn helps bootstrap decentralization even while the project is young, which is great.
-If Urbit ID is going to last a long time and succeed as neutral infrastructure, it has to be owned and controlled by a wide variety of people.
+The scarcity of Urbit ID address space gives it value and that in turn helps bootstrap decentralization even while the project is young.
+Broad distribution is important – If Urbit is going to last a long time and succeed as neutral infrastructure, it has to be owned and controlled by a wide variety of people.

-When we launched the Urbit ID system, in January of 2019, there were a few thousand different star and galaxy holders – stewards of this digital land.
-Since then, that number is on the rise.
+When we launched the Urbit ID system, in January of 2019, there were a couple thousand different star and galaxy holders acting as stewards of this digital land.
+Since then, that number has been steadily on the rise.